dagrtaru/ChatRoom/README.md

 # ChatRoom
-A real-time web based chat application built with NodeJS, Socket.io, and ExpressJS
+A real-time web based chat application with room functionalities built with NodeJS, Socket.io, and ExpressJS.